open-mmlab/mmpose/README.md

 Benchmark with other open source projects are available on [benchmark.md](docs/benchmark.md).

-Results and models are available in the **README.md** of each method's config directory.
+Results and models are available in the *README.md* of each method's config directory.
+A summary can be found in the [**model zoo**](https://mmpose.readthedocs.io/en/latest/model_zoo.html) page.

 ## Installation